tulika-99/DS_Algorithms/README.md

 - Inside each folder there maybe subfolders for the specific Algorithms.
 - Each Algorithm folder contains

- 1. A Text file or a readme.md file which contains the Theory/ Explanation of the Algorithm
+ 1. A Text file or an MD file which contains the Theory/ Explanation of the Algorithm
  2. and Several other files containing the code for the same, for different languages.
 These files MUST BE NAMED in the format Algorithm Name - language. ( Eg: Binary Search - C++ )